Bhutan Travel Information

 Saturday is the weekly day off for all Government Offices and some shops are closed however in the private sector the day off is Sunday.
 Please note that the National Museum is closed on Mondays.

 Bhutan’s climatic conditions can be described in three broad zones: subtropical in the south, temperate in the central and alpine in the north.
 The seasons in the temperate zone of Bhutan are similar to the seasons in Western Europe.
 It is difficult to accurately generalize about the weather in Bhutan due to the variation in the elevation, rising from 200 m (650ft) in the south to 7000m (23,000ft) in the north, in a distance of only 161km (100ml).

-The rainy season is from June to mid September, during which, we have less tourist and it provides a different prospective to tour Bhutan offering far more access to experience the unique cultural of this country.
+The rainy season is from June to mid September, during which we have less tourists and it provides a different perspective to tour Bhutan offering far more access to experience the unique culture of this country.